cdkintz/aps-node-samples-buildingconnected/README.md

 # BuildingConnected sample applications.
+This repository includes programs to do the following:
-1. Authenticating with Autodesk Platform Services (APS) APIs
+1. Authenticate with Autodesk Platform Services (APS) APIs
-2. Extracting Bid Board Opportunities to Azure SQL Server for use with PowerBI
+2. Extract Bid Board Opportunities to Azure SQL Server for use with PowerBI

 # Authenticating with the BuildingConnected API